quinn0823/apple-siri-voice-navigation/README.md

 ## Known Issues

-I rebuilt all 33 existing voices in 1.4.
-Due to the change of voice_navigation_config, users who subscribed before **Jan.
-24, 2025** should **re-select** the voice in Options.
+In 1.4, I rebuilt all 33 existing voices.
+Due to the change in the `voice_navigation_config`, users who subscribed before **January 24, 2025** will need to **re-select** their preferred voice in Options.

 ---